Driving home for Christmas 2024: Best and worst days and times to travel

 What is the best day to travel after Christmas?

-Boxing Day and Wednesday, 27 December, are predicted to be extremely busy this year, with big sales impacting road transport.
+Boxing Day and Friday, 27 December, are predicted to be extremely busy this year, with big sales impacting road transport.
+The weekend of 28 and 29 December will also likely be busy.

-And with workers returning to work between Wednesday and Friday 29, rush hour will also return in the mornings and evenings.
+And with workers returning to work on 30 December, rush hour will also return in the mornings and evenings.
 Try to avoid driving during these periods.
 Although they will be quieter than an average week, UK roads will still see a lot of traffic.

-From 29 December to New Year’s Eve, the roads will be much quieter than usual, and these are definitely the best days to travel home after Christmas.
+From 31 December to New Year’s Day, the roads will be much quieter than usual, and these are definitely the best days to travel home after Christmas.

-New Year’s Day typically sees the least traffic over the festive season, making it a great day to get behind the wheel and head out.
+New Year’s Day typically sees the least traffic over the festive season, making it a great day to get behind the wheel if you've got somewhere to go.

 What motorways and routes are worst at Christmas?